sablokgaurav/code_quicklook/README.md

 # repositories_library_search
 a collection of repositories and libraries to follow and look for the newly emerging libraries and code development.
 I will update this page regularly to show the new code development and approaches towards understanding.
-These are basically the links that might help you understand better.
+These are basically the links that might help understand better.

 [python](https://pybuddy.com/) \
 [python](https://pythonrepo.com/) \